vtexdocs/dev-portal-content/docs/guides/Getting-Started/authentication/app-authentication-using-auth-tokens.md

  - "user-authentication-and-login"
 ---

 When working on VTEX IO apps, you generally won't have to make direct requests to VTEX APIs.
-This is because the platform provides convenient access to its features through clients.
+This is because VTEX IO already provides convenient access to VTEX APIs through pre-defined [clients](https://developers.vtex.com/docs/guides/vtex-io-documentation-clients).
 Hence, using application keys within your app will often be unnecessary.
-Instead, the recommended approach involves employing authentication tokens.
+When necessary, the recommended approach involves employing authentication tokens.

 We recommend using the VTEX IO [clients package](https://github.com/vtex/io-clients) when possible.
 In this context, every client method accepts an optional argument called `authMethod`, which receives one of three authentication options, indicating which token will be used in this request.